A Flexible Framework for Multi-Objective Bayesian Optimization using Random Scalarizations: Introduction

-However, in certain scenarios it is preferable to explore only a part of the Pareto front.
-For example, consider the drug discovery application described above.
-A method which aims to find the Pareto front, might also invest its budget to discover drugs that are very soluble, but too toxic to administer to a human.
-Such scenarios arise commonly in many practical applications.
-Therefore, we need flexible methods for MOO that can steer the sampling strategy towards regions of the Pareto front that a domain expert may be interested in.
-Towards this end, we propose multi-objective versions of classical BO algorithms: upper confidence bound (UCB)~\citep{auer2002using}, and Thompson sampling (TS)~\citep{thompson1933likelihood} using random scalarizations, that also take user preferences into account.
-While random scalarizations has been previously explored by~\citet{knowles2006parego} and~\citet{zhang2010expensive}, our approach is different in terms of the underlying algorithm and theoretical guarantees.
+In this paper, we propose to minimize a Bayes regret which incorporates user preference through the prior and scalarization specified by the user.
+We propose multi-objective extensions of classical BO algorithms: upper confidence bound (UCB) \citep{auer2002using}, and Thompson sampling (TS) \citep{thompson1933likelihood} to minimize our proposed regret.
+At each step the algorithm computes the next point to evaluate by randomly sampling a scalarization $\scale_{\lambdav}$ using the prior $p(\lambdav)$, and optimizes it to get $\xv^\star_{\lambdav}$.
+Our algorithm is fully amenable to changing priors in an interactive setting, and hence can also be used with other interactive strategies in the literature.
+The complete algorithm is presented in Algorithm~\ref{alg:moors} and discussed in detail in Section~\ref{sec:our_approach}.
+While random scalarizations have been previously explored by \citet{knowles2006parego} and \citet{zhang2010expensive}, our approach is different in terms of the underlying algorithm.
+Furthermore, we study a more general class of scalarizations and also prove regret bounds.
 As we shall see, this formulation fortunately gives rise to an extremely flexible framework that is much simpler than the existing work for MOO and computationally less expensive.
-Our contributions in this paper can summarized as: \begin{enumerate}[leftmargin=*] \itemsep0pt \item We propose a flexible framework for MOO using the notion of random scalarizations.
+Our contributions can summarized as follows: \begin{enumerate}[leftmargin=*,nolistsep,itemsep=4pt] \item We propose a flexible framework for MOO using the notion of random scalarizations.
 Our algorithm is flexible enough to sample from the entire Pareto front or an arbitrary region specified by the user.
 It is also naturally capable of sampling from non-convex regions of the Pareto front.
-While other competing approaches can be modified to sample from such complex regions, this seamlessly fits into our framework. \item We introduce a novel notion of regret in the multi-objective setting which captures the preference of the user, and prove sublinear regret bounds.
-To our knowledge the only prior work discussing theoretical guarantees for MOO algorithms is by~\citet{zuluaga2013active}, who prove sample complexity bounds. \item We compare our algorithm to other existing MOO approaches on synthetic and real-life tasks.
-We demonstrate that our algorithm achieves the said flexibility and superior performance in terms of the regret, while being computationally inexpensive. \end{enumerate}
+While other competing approaches can be modified to sample from such complex regions, this seamlessly fits into our framework.
+In contrast to the prior work on MOBO, we consider more general scalarizations that are only required to be Lipschitz and monotonic. \item We prove sublinear regret bounds making only assumptions of Lipschitzness and monotonicity of the scalarization function.
+To our knowledge the only prior work discussing theoretical guarantees for MOO algorithms is Pareto Active Learning \citep{zuluaga2013active} with sample complexity bounds. \item We compare our algorithm to other existing MOO approaches on synthetic and real-life tasks.
+We demonstrate that our algorithm achieves the said flexibility and superior performance in terms of the proposed regret, while being computationally inexpensive. \end{enumerate}